 Does the MTW activity apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households?

-Does the MTW activity apply to all family types or only to selected family types?

-Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?

-The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers

-Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.

-Does not apply to PHA owned, LIHTC units, PBV units, or units with regulatory agreements.
+New admissions and currently assisted households Does the MTW activity apply to all family types or only to selected family types?
+The MTW activity applies to all family types Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?
+The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.
+It does not apply to PHA owned, LIHTC units, units with regulatory agreements, or Project-Based Voucher units.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+The AHA implemented this activity on July 1, 2023, but has not made any payments under this policy in the last fiscal year.
 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?

-Does this policy apply to certain types of units or to all units all HCV units or only certain types of units (for example, accessible units, units in a low-poverty neighborhood, or units/landlords new to the HCV program?

-Certain types of units only

-What is the maximum payment that can be made to a landlord under this policy?
+No Does this policy apply to certain types of units or to all units all HCV units or only certain types of units (for example, accessible units, units in a low-poverty neighborhood, or units/landlords new to the HCV program?
+Certain types of units only What is the maximum payment that can be made to a landlord under this policy?
+One month rent How many payments were issued under this policy in the most recently completed PHA fiscal year?
+0 What is the total dollar value of payments issued under this policy in the most recently completed PHA fiscal year? \$0

-One month's rent.

-How many payments were issued under this policy in the most recently completed PHA fiscal year?

-O

-What is the total dollar value of payments issued under this policy in the most recently completed PHA fiscal year?